This article has links to products and services we love, which we may make commission from.

 - Duration: 3 hours

-Yes, poor Michael made that mistake live on stage – whose bad?!
+Yes, poor Michael made that mistake live on stage.
+Who’s bad?!

-During spring and summer, there is a grand performance involving music, light and water from 44 fountains at Unirii Square.
+During spring and summer, a grand performance involves music, light and water from 44 fountains at Unirii Square.

 What comes after the Old Town bars?
 Hipster pubs.